ftchvs/AgentToast/README.md

 - **Context-Aware Writer**: The WriterAgent uses additional context from analysis and fact-checking to create more informative summaries
 - **Parallel Processing**: Analysis, fact-checking, and trend detection run simultaneously for efficiency
 - **Flexible Output Options**: Generate everything from brief audio summaries to comprehensive written reports
 - **Custom Summary Styles**: Choose between formal, conversational, or brief summary styles to match your preference
+- **Robust Error Handling**: Graceful handling of API errors, parsing issues, and edge cases